copyright © 2002-2013 RSCP + KOOP.am LLC

 90% Of good architectural design is planning - knowing what you want from your home, what you can afford budget wise, and what the external factors (site, code, costs, etc..) are.
 Preparation is an important part of the design process.
 As you start to design your shipping container home, the "limitations" brought about by site, code, and budget can serve to inform many of the necessary design decisions along the way.
 Being aware of these issues and how they could potentially impact (productively or negatively) the design and budget, will keep the design economical and efficient.
 And buildable.

-This is a critical phase where expectations are set, and budget ceilings determined.
-The primary objective is to establish a conceptual design with input from design professionals, potential contractors, modular suppliers, and material/equipment suppliers.
-A comprehensive budget and schedule are also developed so a true profile of scope, budget and risk can be understood and assessed early on.
+Conceive It, or Pre-Design, is a critical phase where expectations are set, and budget ceilings determined.
+The primary objective is to establish a conceptual design (with input from design professionals, potential contractors, modular suppliers, and material/equipment suppliers) concurrently while a comprehensive budget and schedule are developed.
+This allows a true profile of scope, budget and risk to be understood and assessed early on.

 I. Before You Start